fsaleemm/eventhub-acs/README.md

 ### Run the Sender

+In a separate terminal window run the Event Hub sender code.

 ```bash
 python3 send.py
 ```

-When the sender runs, there should be an indication that data was uploaded successfully to Azure Cognitive Search.
+When the sender runs, there should be an indication on the receiver terminal that data was uploaded successfully to Azure Cognitive Search.

 ![Run receiver](/images/s3.png)